Reach the Rock: Production

 Writer/producer John Hughes came up with the premise for Reach the Rock basing the character of Robin off "base kids" and "farm kids" he knew in his youth displaced by the transition of "rural communities" to "bedroom communities" who while tough were also social outcasts among the wealthier residents of Chicago's North Shore.
 Hughes compared the character of Robin to John Bender from The Breakfast Club calling him the natural evolution of Bender had he stayed with Molly Ringwald's character, Claire, and never moved on.

-After director Chris Columbus dropped out of directing National Lampoon's Christmas Vacation due to Chevy Chase's unpleasant prima donna behavior, Hughes offered Columbus two other scripts he was working on as possible replacements.
+After director Chris Columbus dropped out of directing National Lampoon's Christmas Vacation due to clashes with actor Chevy Chase, Hughes offered Columbus two other scripts he was working on as possible replacements.
 The two scripts in question were Reach the Rock and Home Alone with Columbus opting to direct the latter as he didn't respond to the former.
 In the early 90s, Hughes offered Reach the Rock to Patrick Read Johnson who had made his feature debut with Spaced Invaders.
 Johnson stated that he loved the script calling it "the most serious thing John had ever written, in my opinion" but due to the film being primarily a performance piece with no actions sequences or special effects Johnson passed on the film as he didn't feel confident he could do it justice.
 Johnson later expressed his disappointment with the final filmed version of Reach the Rock.

 In May 1996, open casting for the film, under the title Reach for the Rock, had begun with the studio looking for two unknowns who could be "...the next Johnny Depp and the next Winona Ryder".
 In May 1997, it was reported that Alessandro Nivola had secured one of the leads.

 William Ryan, an assistant working under Hughes, would be given the script by Hughes to direct and although Ryan never directed again he did go on to run Hughes Entertainment.

 The soundtrack featured a compilation of Chicago-based post-rock artists, among them Tortoise and associated acts Bundy K. Brown, The Sea and Cake and John McEntire.
 It was released on Hefty Records, a label owned and operated by Hughes's son, John Hughes III.
 The film gets its title from a song by the band Havana 3am.
 Reach the Rock would mark the final writing credit for Hughes in which he was the sole author.

 Filming took place in Chicago's Northwest Side as well as West Chicago from July through September 1996.

 Richard Lightstone who worked on the film as a sound engineer stated the film was made out of contractual obligation to Universal Studios who per the stipulations of a contract with Hughes were owed a film made by him.
 Hughes only visited the set once and mainly left William Ryan in charge of the production.